gabewolford/gabewolford/README.md

 ### Full-Stack Django Application

-Designed and developed a responsive full-stack Django app hosted on Heroku with full CRUD capabilities, using Python, PostgreSQL, HTML JavaScript, CSS, Bootstrap, jQuery, geocoder, crispy forms, Git/GitHub, Figma, and VS Code.
+Django, Python, PostgreSQL, CSS, Bootstrap, jQuery, geocoder, crispy forms, Figma

 This app builds upon a NUFORC database of nearly 65,000 UFO sightings from around the United States dating from 1910-2014.
 Users are able to browse, search, and filter the sightings.
 By making an account, users can add their own sightings to the database and leave comments on sighting reports.
 A heat map offers a handy geo-spatial representation of sightings.